Montreux–Glion–Rochers-de-Naye railway line: Services

 The line operates throughout the year, and provides an hourly service in each direction between Montreux and Rochers de Naye from around 09:00 to dusk.
 Additional services between Montreux and Caux operate in the early morning, in the evenings, and during peak periods.
-The trains are timed to offer connections at Montreux with main line services of the Swiss Federal Railways and MOB.
+The trains are timed to offer connections at Montreux with main line services of the Swiss Federal Railways and the Montreux–Lenk im Simmental line.